Kanagawa, Japan: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types A and B. Be sure to find the correct type.
-Many adapters currently available are just plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A and B. Take care to get the correct type.
+Most adapters that you can buy are simply plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one should work in most locations.

 Power bank for devices